briordan/Portfolio-Optimization/README.md

 This was a homework assignment for Georgia Tech's Machine Learning for Trading class.

 Sharpe ratio is a measure of the return of an investment relative to its risk or volatility.
-For this homework we were given three stocks and asked to find the optimal asset allocation based on the Sharpe ratio.
+For this homework we were given four stocks and asked to find the optimal asset allocation based on the Sharpe ratio.

 ## Overview of Code